Is the National College Match binding?

 Can I reuse any of my QuestBridge essays in the the Coalition or Common Application?

 Absolutely!
 So long as you are answering the prompt, feel free to reuse any of your QuestBridge essays in the the Coalition or Common Application.
-The University of Chicago Supplement (available through your UChicago Account, the Common Application, or the Coalition Application) also requires one extended essay of your choice from our list of several prompts, and one short essay on why you would like to attend the University of Chicago.
+The University of Chicago Supplement (available through the Coalition Application or the Common Application) also requires one extended essay of your choice from our list of several prompts, and one short essay on why you would like to attend the University of Chicago.

 Is testing required for QuestBridge students?